xiangx7805/615FINAL_Airbnb/README.md

 # 615FINAL_Airbnb

+##Please wait for a while until all the graphs show~

-There are three part for my Final report.
+There are three part for my [Final report](https://drive.google.com/open?id=1i2hJfhXJVr-c2fOXAojArfRZB6VK4g0L).
 1. the Shiny app
    I have problem publishing the app.
 But it works well in the repository.
    And for the large dataset, it may take a while to show all graphs.